-The 16th president of the American University of Beirut (AUB), Fadlo R. Khuri's leadership has been remarkable.
+The 16th president of the American University of Beirut (AUB), Fadlo R. Khuri's leadership has been transformative.
 He assumed office on September 1, 2015.
-He has led the university through the third worst economic collapse since the mid-19th century, the devastating August 4, 2020 Beirut explosion, and the pandemic, providing enlightened leadership under sustained pressure.
+He has led the university through the third worst economic collapse since the mid-19th century, the devastating August 4, 2020, Beirut explosion, the pandemic, and the war on Lebanon in 2023-24, providing enlightened leadership under sustained pressure.
+Under his leadership, AUB has forged strong partnerships with leading foundations and universities around the world and enhanced its global reputation as a mission-driven university.
+In March 2024, the Board of Trustees voted "unanimously and with great enthusiasm" to extend President Khuri's five-year appointment as president through 2030.

-He negotiated a new faculty contract, restored tenure, tripled financial assistance awarded to AUB students, and diversified the student body by attracting outstanding students from across Africa and Asia.
-Khuri recruited and empowered inclusive and brave senior leadership teams, 50 percent of whom are women.
+Khuri negotiated a new faculty contract, restored tenure, tripled financial assistance awarded to AUB students, and diversified the student body by attracting outstanding students from across Africa and Asia.
+He recruited and empowered inclusive and brave senior leadership teams, 50 percent of whom are women.

-Other highlights of recent years include Khuri's leadership of the successful BOLDLY AUB fundraising campaign that has so far raised more than \$762 million (as of September 30, 2023) for university priorities and attracted the single largest gift in AUB history; the implementation of a tobacco-free policy at the university and medical center (in 2018); the reintroduction of academic tenure (in 2018); the establishment of an independent nursing school (in 2018); the relaunch of the Worldwide Alumni Association of the American University of Beirut (WAAAUB), the university's global alumni association, in 2019; the adoption of VITAL 2030, a new campus master plan and strategic plan for the university (2019): the establishment of more than a dozen schools for Syrian refugees, securing electronic medical records for 15,000 refugees; and the establishment of the American University of Beirut - Mediterraneo in Pafos, Cyprus, the university's first twin campus outside Lebanon, which welcomed its first cohort of students in September 2023.
+Other highlights of recent years include Khuri's leadership of the successful BOLDLY AUB fundraising campaign that raised more than \$805 million for university priorities and attracted the single largest gift in AUB history; the implementation of a tobacco-free policy at the university and medical center (in 2018); the reintroduction of academic tenure (in 2018); the establishment of an independent nursing school (in 2018); the relaunch of the Worldwide Alumni Association of the American University of Beirut (WAAAUB), the university's global alumni association, in 2019; the adoption of VITAL 2030, a new campus master plan and strategic plan for the university (2019); setting up more than a dozen schools for Syrian refugees and securing electronic medical records for 15,000 refugees; the launch of AUB Online (renamed AUB Global in 2024); establishing the American University of Beirut - Mediterraneo in Pafos, Cyprus,